 Procedures

-In accordance with Resolution 11 (Rev. Antalya, 2006) and the principles agreed upon during Council 2010, ITU Telecom will issue an international competitive call for bids for the hosting of yearly ITU Telecom Events from 2012 to 2014.
-To maintain a good continuity for events, it is recommended that the bidding period covers the 2012 to 2015 period.
+In accordance with Resolution 11 (Guadalajara, 2010) and the principles agreed upon during Council 2011, ITU Telecom will issue an international competitive call for bids for the hosting of yearly ITU Telecom Events from 2013 to 2014.
+To maintain a good continuity for events, it is recommended that the bidding period covers the 2013 to 2017 period. [reason for change: according to resolves 5.6 of Res.
+11, the fixed location shall be contracted for 3 events]

-The Events will take place in a fixed location during the even-numbered years and in rotating location in the odd-numbered years.
+The Events will take place in a fixed location during the odd-numbered years and in rotating location in the even-numbered years. [reason for change: the first contract based on new Res.
+11 shall be for the fixed events, for 3 events]

-ITU Telecom will issue an international competitive call for bids for the hosting of ITU Telecom Events preferably 24 months before the Event.
+ITU Telecom will issue an international competitive call for bids for the hosting of ITU Telecom Events, preferably 24 months before the Event.

-Based on the offers received, missions will be organized to visit the potential host countries on the short list of preselected candidates recommended by the ITU Telecom Board, to see the proposed venues and to discuss details of the offers.
-An audition of the short listed candidates may be organized at the ITU Headquarters.
+Based on the offers received, missions will be organized to visit the potential host countries on the short list of preselected candidates recommended by the ITU Telecom Board, to inspect the proposed venues and to discuss details of the offers.
+An audition of the short listed candidates may be organized at the ITU Headquarters. [reason for change: editorial improvement]

 Subsequently, ITU Telecom will prepare and present a confidential report consisting of a comparison and evaluation of the offers, to the ITU Telecom Board for their consideration.